dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Type: bool
   - Required: no
 - `ssh_ciphers`
-  - Default: ``
+  - Default: undefined
-  - Description: Change this list to overwrite ciphers.
-Defaults found in `defaults/main.yml`
+  - Description: Set a list of ciphers to override the one defined in `vars/main.yml`, or set it to false to skip this configuration.
   - Type: list
   - Required: no
 - `ssh_client_alive_count`